Podiatry / Chiropody

 Martin is a HCPC (Health Care Professions Council) Registered Podiatrist with over 24 years experience.
 He has worked in a variety of settings from NHS Outpatients, GP Surgeries, Homes etc.. to Private practice.
 He has Post Graduate training in Biomechanics & Homeopathy, and extensive experience with Diabetes, Rheumatology, Musculo-Skeletal conditions, Children, Vascular & Neurological conditions .
 In May 2014 Martin became one of only a handful of Podiatrists to complete a course in Dermal fillers and botulinum injections for the treament of: Racalcitrant corns and callous where the tissue and skin has worn down so much that patients terrible discomfort and pain, especially under the balls of the feet, dermal fillers put back volume and help encourage new collagen growth so that the skin has an internal cushion like a pillow.
 Botulinum toxins although sounding scary are used in such small doses that they are completely safe, and a very successful treatment for the use of excessive sweating and muscle spasm conditions or tightness.
 In 2015 Martin also completed a course in Ankle Mobilisations which uses the Maitland technique formulated from Osteopathic and Physiotherapy.
 This technique uses gentle movement in graded Oscillations to restore full joint, tissue, ligament, neurological and tendon function, and is particularly good for old injuries, mechanical dysfunction, sports injuries etc..
 Martin has now combined Podiatric Acupuncture for a much more effective outcome and can honestly claim over 80%+ success rate within 4 to 6 weeks.
 He has treated Dancers, Runners, Golfers, Footballers, Tennis players and many others..

-Since 2008 Martin and has successfully treated many painful conditions arising from the foot and leg with Acupuncture also; these include:
+Since qualifying in 1995 Martin and has successfully treated many painful conditions arising from the foot & leg, these include:

 Plantar Fasciitis, Heel Pain, Big Toe Joint pain.